Skip to content

 }

-List and status of all tasks
+Get the status of multiple tasks

-The response body is a JSON object like this:
+• Body: the response body is a JSON object like this:

 {